What do Scope 1, 2 and 3 emissions mean for the oil and gas industry?

 Since April 2019 Scope 1 & 2 emission reporting has been mandatory for quoted companies and large companies.
 Scope 3 reporting remains voluntary but is “strongly recommended for material emission sources” (UK joint regulator and government TCFD Taskforce: Interim Report and Roadmap, 2020).

-The OGA ESG Taskforce recommended that oil and gas companies should be reporting relevant scope 3 emissions by end of 2022.
+The NSTA ESG Taskforce recommended that oil and gas companies should be reporting relevant scope 3 emissions by end of 2022.

 When reporting its Greenhouse Gas (GHG) inventory, a company must set operational boundaries and chose a control or equity approach which is consistent with any partners.

 A company’s GHG inventory should include all identified sources (emissions) and sinks (removals) associated with its operations.
 Unless a company has implemented removal projects (technological removal such as CCS or DACs or biogenic removal such as afforestation) then their inventory reporting will be focused on emissions only.

 What makes up Scope 1, 2 and 3 emissions?

 Scope 1: emissions a company produces directly through its activities.
 These are usually controlled by the company through its own operations (unless it is reporting emissions on an equity basis).

 These are often subdivided into four categories:

 1. Stationary combustion: includes fuels used in buildings (e.g. heating).

 2. Mobile combustion: accounts for fuels burned by company vehicles.